 Stéphane Milhaud - STU 2009 - Urban engineer at Groupe Huit

-Portrait by Marion BIGAY
+- Portrait réalisé par: Marion BIGAY

-When I say I, I really mean we.
+When I say "I", I really mean "we".
 I work in a multidisciplinary team.
 This means that we all have a generalist profile but also a speciality.
-For me, its the engineering side.
+For me, it's the engineering side.
 I have colleagues who are economists, geographers or even cartographers.

 In concrete terms, we help countries to build their regional planning schemes or cities to draw up their development plans.
 For my part, I deal more specifically with the programming of urban investments.
 For example, I carry out feasibility studies for the installation of new infrastructures.